-The market risk associated with the bonds used to reach investment objectives is considered medium.
-Bonds are impacted by various factors, including but not limited to, the development of the financial market, the economic development of issuers who are themselves affected by the general world economic situation, and the economic and political conditions prevailing in each country.
-Expected credit risk, the risk of failure of the issuers underlying investments is high.
-The Sub-Fund's liquidity risk is set to high.
+The overall market risk associated with the bonds and other financial instruments used to reach the investment objectives is considered medium.
+These financial instruments are impacted by various factors.
+These include, but are not limited to, the development of the financial market, the economic development of issuers of these financial instruments who are themselves affected by the general world economic situation and the economic and political conditions in each country.
+Expected credit risk, the risk of failure of the issuers of underlying investments is medium.
+The Sub-Fund's liquidity risk is set to medium.
 Liquidity risks may arise when a specific underlying investment is difficult to sell.
-Investments in specific geographic areas are more concentrated than investments in various geographic areas.
+Investments in a specific geographic area are more concentrated than investments in various geographic areas.
 No guarantee is provided as to the recovery of the initial investment.
-The risk associated with financial derivative instruments is detailed in the prospectus, Part III, Chapter II "Risks linked to the investment universe: detailed description".
-The global exposure of this Sub-Fund is determined using the commitment method.
+The risk associated with the financial derivative instruments is detailed in Part III "Additional information", Chapter II: "Risks linked to the investment universe: detailed description".